Lifestories and news

 "ZOA gave me the opportunity to do something"

 Stacey's story: sitting at home, all-day

 Simon and the cotton candy machine

 Programme areas and target groups

-- Refugees, IDPs and Ethiopian population in need, with a focus on youth at risk of migration.
+In Ethiopia, we work with refugees, IDPs and the Ethiopian population in need.
+Our focus is on youth at risk of irregular migration.

 Peace between Ethiopia and Eritrea was established in July 2018, after a state of war of 20 years.
 In August 2018, the recently elected Prime Minister Dr. Abiy facilitated peace talks between the two leaders of South Sudan.
 The new Prime Minister has brought hope and has enlarged the humanitarian space.
 This is good news for many people who are in need of assistance.
 ZOA-Ethiopia works with IDPs, host populations, returnees, and a large population of refugees who fled a lethal combination of violence and drought in Somalia, South Sudan and Eritrea.